mel510/react-dog-petter/README.md

 # React Dog Petter
-This React/Redux app interates off the concept from https://github.com/mel510/sinatra-dog-petter.
+This React/Redux app iterates off the concept from https://github.com/mel510/sinatra-dog-petter.
 DogPetter is an app to track everyone's favorite activity: petting dogs.
-You can log your petting sessions by date, location, dog name, and dog breed.
+You can log your petting sessions by date, location, dog name, and dog breed, and "like" your favorite dogs.

 ## Installation & Usage

 Clone this repo and in separate tabs: run `rails db:migrate`, `rails db:seed`, and `rails s -p 3001` for `dog-petter-api` and `npm install && start` for `dog-petter-client`.

 ## Roadmap
-* user authentication
+* User authentication
-* image uploading
+* Image uploading
-* date picker
+* Date picker
 * Google Maps API integration
 * Deploy, so you don't have to run that pesky local server
 * Pet more dogs